 The Rashtriya Swayamsevak Sangh (RSS) and the Communist Party of India were formed during the mid-1920s.
 The revolutionary leader Bahgat Singh was also active in this period.

 Simon Commission: The British government decided to send a commission in 1927 to decide on India's political future.
 This was headed by Lord Simon but it had no Indian representative.
 Absence of an Indian in the Commission infuriated the political groups in India.

 The salt law gave a monopoly right to the state on the manufacture and sale of salt.
+If someone else wanted to manufacture or sell salt, he had to pay taxes for that.
 Mahatma Gandhi and other nationalist leaders argued that salt was an essential item of our food and hence it was wrong to impose a tax on salt.
-Moreover, the issue of salt affected all; the rich and poor; alike.
+Moreover, the issue of salt affected all, the rich and poor; alike.
 Gandhiji declared that he would lead a march to break the salt law.
 Gandhiji and his followers marched from Sabarmati to Dandi to break the salt law.
 Gandhiji picked up a handful of salt to symbolically protest the salt tax.

-The salt movement attracted supporters from all walks of life; including the peasants, tribals and women.
+But the huge support received by this movement proved every critic wrong.
+The salt movement attracted supporters from all walks of life, including the peasants, tribals and women.
 The government tried to crush the movement by taking brutal actions.
 Thousands were sent to jail.
 Most of the eminent leaders were arrested.

 The Government of India Act of 1935 prescribed provincial autonomy.
 Elections to provincial legislatures were held in 1937.
 The Congress formed governments in 7 out of 11 provinces.